superfly/docs/flyctl/cmd/flyctl_volumes_show.md

 Show details of an app's volume.
 Requires the volume's ID number to operate.
-This can be found through the `volumes list` command.
+This can be found through the volumes list command

 ## Usage
 ~~~
 flyctl volumes show <id> [flags]
 ~~~